Projected Bayesian Spatial Factor Models: Projected Bayesian spatial factor (PBSF) model

-\textbf{A ``Squeezed'' Pseudo-Posterior:} Although the ProjMC$^2$ target differs from a direct projection of the BSF posterior, it acts as a ``squeezed'' pseudo-posterior that combines the original likelihood with the original priors, but under certain integrative constraints.
-To see this, observe that the conditional distribution for $\tilde{\bF} \given \bY, \bgamma, \bSigma$ in ProjMC$^2$ is proportional to
+Although the PBSF posterior is not a direct projection of the BSF posterior, it acts as a ``squeezed'' posterior that combines the original likelihood with the original priors, but under certain integrative constraints.
+To see this, observe that $\pi(\tilde{\bF}, \bpsi \given \bgamma, \bSigma, \bY)$